the-teachingRSE-project/competencies/competencies.md

 the research environment and ensure that they produce sustainable, maintainable code that supports reproducible research outputs.

-The need to access both research data and software has been formalised with the FAIR principles: software and data need to be easily findable by both people and machines, and they also need to be accessible, interoperable and reusable.
+The need to access, both research data and software, has been formalised with the FAIR principles: software and data need to be easily findable by both people and machines, and they also need to be accessible, interoperable and reusable.
 More recently the FAIR principles have been extended specifically to research